Kim2091/upscale-bot/README.md

 - `ThreadPoolWorkers`: Number of worker threads for processing
 - `MaxConcurrentUpscales`: Maximum number of concurrent upscale operations
 - `UpscaleTimeout` and `OtherStepTimeout`: Timeouts for upscaling and other operations
+- `UpscaleTimeout` and `OtherStepTimeout`: Timeouts for upscaling and other operations
+- `DefaultAlphaHandling`: Default method for handling alpha channels

 ## Security